 GDP per Capita: $ 1,300

-Very rich in natural resources, Mozambique experienced strong growth in the industrial sector with the manufacture of chemicals, aluminium, oil, beverages and food.
+Very rich in natural resources, Mozambique experienced strong growth in the industrial sector with the manufacture of chemicals, aluminum, oil, beverages and food.
 However, income inequality is very large and this growth is not reflected in GDP per capita or in the country’s HDI.

 6. Malawi (Africa)